lldap/lldap/example_configs/pfsense.md

 ## Testing LLDAP

-pfSense includes a built-in feature for testing user authentication at `Diagnostics > Authenication`.
+pfSense includes a built-in feature for testing user authentication at `Diagnostics > Authentication`.
 Select your LLDAP server configuration in the `Authentication Server` to test logins for your LLDAP users.
 The groups should show up when tested.

 ## More Information